Considerations to book a Tour

 If you arrive by bus, we wait for you at the bus station, and the tours start by midmorning or midday when the other guests arrive by plane.

-On last day if you have a bus in the night, departure from the lodge it’s the same as mentioned before, one shuttle a day and considering the earliest flight, we assist you in town until the bus time, all our guests have the option of a hot shower at the office whenever.
+On last day if you have a bus in the night, departure from the lodge it’s the same as mentioned before, one shuttle a day and considering the earliest flight, we assist you in town until the bus time, all our guests have can use our facility in town for as long as their wish we have showers available or we can arrange for little extra payment a hotel or a swimming pool in town to relax and make time .

 We try hard to customize departures as much as we can, but this is restricted to our availability, as a team we try to make you feel as comfortable as we can, and we continuously invest to make this availability possible.